JXD A1000

 JXD A1000 becomes much easier to judge once it is forced into the same room as JXD 300, JXD 3000, and JXD 300B.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 JXD A1000 versus JXD 300 is interesting because better value is the obvious angle.
 JXD 300 sits close enough to JXD A1000 to make the comparison meaningful, but different enough to sharpen the buying decision.
 JXD 300 is tracked around Discontinued.
-From another angle, jXD A1000 versus JXD 3000 is interesting because better value is the obvious angle.
-JXD 3000 sits close enough to JXD A1000 to make the comparison meaningful, but different enough to sharpen the buying decision.
+In practice, jXD A1000 versus JXD 3000 is interesting because better value is the obvious angle.
+If JXD A1000 feels almost right but not quite, JXD 3000 is the sort of nearby detour that can completely change the shortlist.
 JXD 3000 is tracked around Discontinued.
 From another angle, jXD A1000 versus JXD 300B is interesting because better value is the obvious angle.
-JXD 300B sits close enough to JXD A1000 to make the comparison meaningful, but different enough to sharpen the buying decision.
+Compared with JXD A1000, JXD 300B makes the more obvious play for readers who care about better value.
 JXD 300B is tracked around Discontinued.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.